Laatste update op 13 maart 2021

 It can be done

 As a privacy officer of a large school for vocational education with over 17,000 students, I am familiair with the topic.
-There is a greater difficulty at our school even, as we cannot ask parents to consent: we need to ask the students themselves as almost everyone is over 16.
+We cannot ask parents to consent: we need to ask the students themselves as almost everyone is over 16.
 GDPR says freely given consent is almost impossible to prove because of the imbalance in power when a school/teacher asks a student to use a certain product.
 So, we actually can’t ask consent in this power relation.

 We solved it simply by not allowing the use of unsafe tools all together.
 So we wrote a sound policy in which we (obviously) choose to only use products that are privacy-friendly and compliant.
 So we screen all apps/websites/tools that we know of teachers like to use and tell them which options they have.
 This way we can use tools in the classroom without the need to ask consent.
 In addition we work together with other schools to find privacy-friendly alternatives when a certain app is discouraged and we share best practices.
 The teachers are actively involved in expanding the list of usable ODTs and alternatives.